 - Rental tradelines.
 This is where a company converts your rental history into a “tradeline” that reports to the credit bureaus.

 - Experian Boost.
 Experian started a program to allow people to convert certain bills into credit.

 Bonus: buyer beware!

-There are many types of tradelines that are totally illegitimate.
+Unfortuantely, there are many types of tradelines that are totally illegitimate.
 This isn’t subjective.
-We’re suggesting that people have gone to jail for misuse of tradelines in certain ways.
+It’s important to realize that people have gone to jail for misuse of tradelines in certain ways.

 Here are some tradelines you’d probably want to stay away from: